oudeismetis/oudeis/content/projects/thanos.md

 weight = 1
 +++

 Transmitter works.
 Payload is built.
 Parachute and balloon purchased.
-Weather is bad and won't be good until 2019.
+Ready for final testing with a possible mid-2020 launch.
 <!--more-->

 #### What is it
 "Terrestrial High Altitude Nautical On-Sight", my first attempt at a near-space high altitude balloon.
-I created a "space program" at work and have several talented engineers working on this as a side project.

 #### Current Capability
 Radio transmitter sending GPS location via the APRS network.
 GoPro camera for recording video to burst altitude.
-Internal schelving insert structure for easy packaging of launch day payload.
+Internal shelving insert structure for easy packaging of launch day payload.

 #### Challenges
 In principal, this is an easy project.
 Attach a cheap cooler to a weather balloon and let it go.